by Thomas Mejtoft, PhD

 Lao Tsu*

 From time to time there are information that needs to be referenced in a paper but there is no published version of the statement (or the publication is not released to the public) but the statements come from e.g., a conversation or an email.
-Hence, the facts rely on face-to-face or written communication between the author and the informant.
+Hence, the facts in the statement rely on face-to-face or written communication between the author and the informant.

 These guidelines are based on the following sources: